 Offensive and negative comments based on race, religion, beliefs, gender, gender identity/expression, sexual orientation, disability, body size, and physical appearance will NOT be tolerated.
 This is a form of hate speech and your convention privileges can be revoked.

 Sexual harassment will NOT be tolerated.
-This includes but is not limited to: lewd and demeaning comments or imagery, repeating asking for personal information, inappropriate physical contact, sexualized activities and/or other materials.
-Warnings will be issued and security reserves the right to dismiss from the convention with no refunds.
+This includes but is not limited to: lewd and demeaning comments or imagery, repeatedly asking for personal information, inappropriate physical contact, sexualized activities and/or other materials.
+Warnings will be issued and security reserves the right to dismiss anyone failing to abide by this policy from the convention with no refunds.
 Products/advertisements sold/displayed by vendors will be held to the same standards.

-Photography: Ask permission before taking photos with/of other people.
+Photography: Ask permission before taking photos with or of other people.
 It is inappropriate to take high or low angle shots, or touch another individual without consent.
 Requesting photos of a sexual nature is highly inappropriate and will NOT be tolerated by security.

 If permission is not granted, do not persist in this matter.
 This is a form of intimidation and harassment.

-Permission can be revoked at any time if the individual(s) no longer feels comfortable with the photo or its methods.
-If would be courteous and expected to delete the photos in question.
+Permission can be revoked at any time if the individual(s) pictured no longer feel(s) comfortable with the photo/film or its methods.
+It would be courteous and expected to delete the photos in question.

 Staff will be more than happy to assist those experiencing harassment.
 Please don’t be shy.
-We value your safety and attendance.
+We value your safety, participation and attendance.

 Please report any misconduct you witness to staff or security.